-The LSBF Careers Report found that as well as the 47 per cent of workers who would like to change career, 21 per cent of workers are looking to move careers in the next 12 months with increased salary prospects, better work-life balance and improved job satisfaction the main reasons for wanting to move.
-So its fair to say a career reboot is something in many people’s minds as they enter 2019.
+The LSBF Careers Report found that, as well as the 47 per cent of workers who would like to change career, 21 per cent of workers are looking to move careers in the next 12 months.
+Workers are aiming for increased salary prospects, better work-life balance and improved job satisfaction.
+These were the main reasons for wanting to move.
+So its fair to say a career reboot is something in many people’s minds as they enter 2020.

-Indeed, nigh on a quarter of British people (23%) in employment revealed that they regret their current career choice, with higher figures for younger workers; 30 per cent of 25-34 year-olds regretting their current career.
+Indeed, nigh on a quarter of British people (23%) in employment revealed that they regret their current career choice.
+There are higher figures for younger workers – 30% of 25-34 year-olds regretting their current career.

-However, many people are unwilling to move jobs owing to a number of factors they feel hold them back, with the biggest factor being the lack of financial security (29%) holding them back.
-Not knowing what to switch to and fear of failure were also two major obstacles for changing careers.
+However, many people are unwilling to move jobs owing to a number of factors they feel hold them back.
+The biggest factor being the lack of financial security (29%).
+Not knowing what to switch to and fear of failure were also two major obstacles for changing and rebooting your career.
 The infographic from London School of Business and Finance can be found here

-So the facts and figures speak for themselves and clearly not everyone is a happy bunny in their jobs, especially as we enter a new year.
-The question is how do you break the inertia and get the New Year of with a bang?
+So the facts and figures speak for themselves and clearly not everyone is a happy bunny in their jobs, especially as we enter a new decade.
+The question is how do you break the inertia and get January 2020 off with a bang?
 How do you set a career strategy in motion that will give you the best chance possible to move you career forward?
 Read on to find out how to kick start your career for the better.

-Finding that Career Coach to Reboot your Career into 2019
+Finding that Career Coach for Rebooting your Career

-My work is dedicated to helping people reboot their careers through career transition coaching.
-Helping someone move forward to re-enter the workplace, managing the process of changing jobs or careers, outgrown a current role or even more exciting a completely different career is a terrific buzz.
 Career coaching can mean different things to different people.
-However, the way we manage our working lives can affect us all in many ways, both financially and our sense of fulfilment and satisfaction with life.
-Thing is if you are in a position to think about support to move your working life forward, how on earth do folk know the quality of the coach?
-Of if an agency is going to work for them?
-Hopefully, this short article will help you with your career choices, and help to start to reboot your career in 2019.
+However, the way we manage our working lives can affect us all in many ways.
+Mainly financially and our sense of fulfilment and satisfaction at work and in our careers.
+Thing is, if you are in a position to think about support to move your working life forward, how on earth do folk know the quality of the coach?
+Hopefully, this short article will help you with your career choices, and help to start to reboot your career in 2020.

 Good the Bad and the Downright Ugly

 There are a number of organisations that advertise aggressively to help you manage your career.
 Some charge huge sums of money to give you the benefit of their experience and resources.
-I have been unlucky enough to have the “benefit” of an outplacement service, following a contract ending in a previous role.
-In one sense it was sold to me as a positive programme of honing my employment skills, one-to-one coaching and re-jigging my CV etc. The contract with the career management agency was for 12 months that sadly resulted in no interviews, employment leads or investment in me as a client.
+I have been unlucky enough to have the benefit of an outplacement service.
+In one sense it was sold as a positive programme of honing my employment skills, one-to-one coaching and re-jigging my CV etc. The 12 month contract with the career management agency, that sadly resulted in no interviews, employment leads or investment in the client.
 I had a few printed sheets with “tricky interview questions” and a list of web-based job sites to search – and that was it!
 The consultant was more interested in getting his lunch than helping me move forward.
 A horrible experience I would not wish anyone to go through.

 So in the light of all that, I have put together a few questions you might want to ask yourself and the coach before you employ them to support you to help you with your career

 - What track record does the coach have and what are their qualifications?
-You need to know that the coach has a background in employment, recruitment, business and coaching – and most of all, that you can work with them.
+You need to know that the coach has a background in employment, recruitment, business and coaching.
+Most of all that you can work with them.
 Who have they helped before and how did they support the person find the life at work they are looking for?
 Lastly, are they qualified to deliver a confidential and structured service – ask them about this to be confident about the service on offer?